Nadeau-Innovations/site/content/post/tesla-bot/index.md

 ![The gait cycle.](gait-cycle.png "Credit: [Chiropractic Economics](https://www.chiroeco.com/gait-cycle/)")
 {{% /callout %}}

-Impressively, according to the presentation, the team was able to achieve toe off only five months after first steps.
+According to the presentation, the team was able to achieve toe off only five months after first steps.
+This is very impressive for a company that has never built a robot before.

 ![Evolution of walking.](walking.png)